 Directive coaching on the other hand is where the coach offers solutions, tools and techniques for solving a problem.
 The client may like to be offered solutions, however the danger is that the client may not take ownership of the solution.
 They may therefore not feel fully committed to the solution provided.

 There are a number of people who are operating as coaches, who give clients advice or tell them what to do.
-This does not meet the ICF guidelines and is not what coaching is about.
+That does not meet the ICF guidelines and is not what coaching is about.
 If the client wants specific solutions or to be told what to do, then you are not coaching them.

 So in summary, coaching stands on its own as a methodology to assist your clients in getting the results they want.
 There is a form of coaching we call blended coaching.
 This is a combination of primarily coaching, with other methodologies the coach may be trained in.
 We will look at blended coaching in a future post.